Mixture model: Point set registration

-(e.g. combining Student's t-Distritubtion and Watson distribution/Bingham distribution to model spatial positions and axes orientations separately) compare to CPD and TMM, in terms of inherent robustness, accuracy and discriminative capacity.
+(e.g. combining Student's t-distribution and Watson distribution/Bingham distribution to model spatial positions and axes orientations separately) compare to CPD and TMM, in terms of inherent robustness, accuracy and discriminative capacity.

 Identifiability

 Identifiability refers to the existence of a unique characterization for any one of the models in the class (family) being considered.
 Estimation procedures may not be well-defined and asymptotic theory may not hold if a model is not identifiable.